Frequently Asked Questions

 Why does the ASDP matter?

-Findings from the ASDP have been featured on NPR, CBS News, and ABC News and covered in The New York Times, POLITICO, Education Week, and The Washington Post.
+ASDP findings are informing and influencing decisionmakers.
+Findings from the ASDP have been featured on NPR, CBS News, and ABC News and covered in The New York Times, POLITICO, Education Week, and The Washington Post, as well as other media outlets.

-How do participating districts/CMOs benefit?
+How do participating districts benefit?

 What’s required of participating districts?

-Will ASDP panelists’ answers be kept confidential?
+Will ASDP survey respondents’ answers be kept confidential?

 Is the ASDP supported by other educators?